Jesurun Uchegbulam

-Jesurun Uchegbulam (born 1 January 2001) is a Nigerian professional footballer who plays for English club Chesterfield, as a winger.
+Jesurun Uchegbulam (born 1 January 2001) is a Nigerian professional footballer who plays as a winger for Chelmsford City.

 Early life

 Uchegbulam was born in Lagos and moved to Italy as a young child.
 After his parents lost their jobs the family moved to England, when he was 15, settling in Harpurhey.

 Career

+Early career

 Uchegbulam joined the youth team of AC Milan at the age of 7.
-After his family move to England, he had a trial with Everton, but he was not signed by the club after he had heart surgery.
+After his family moved to England, he had a trial with Everton, but he was not signed by the club after he had heart surgery.
 He also had trials with Sheffield Wednesday, Wigan Athletic, Brentford and Salford City.

-He then spent time in non-league football with Stockport Town and Mossley, for whom he was named the fans' young player of the year in June 2020, having scored four goals in 32 league appearances for the club.
-He joined Matlock Town in May 2021, scoring 9 goals in 38 appearances for the Northern Premier League Premier Division club, before signing with Chesterfield in July 2022, his first professional contract.
-By September 2022 he was appearing for the club primarily as a substitute, and he scored his first goal for the club that month.
+He then spent time in non-league football with Stockport Town, scoring eight goals in his debut season for the club, and Mossley, for whom he was named the fans' young player of the year in June 2020, having scored four goals in 32 league appearances for the club.
+He joined Matlock Town in May 2021, scoring nine goals in 38 appearances for the Northern Premier League Premier Division club.